A Quiet Vision Board for an Intentional Life

 There is nothing wrong with vision boards in and of themselves.
 And yet, for some of us, they can begin to feel like another kind of visual noise, lingering in the background, urging us to do more and be more.

-So here, I would like to offer a softer version – a vision board that invites you to reflect not on what you want to accomplish, but rather how you want to truly live and feel in your life.
+So here, I would like to offer a different kind of vision board — one that invites you to not only reflect on your long-held dreams, but also how you want to live and feel in this season of your life.

 Begin With Reflection

-Instead of asking, what do I want to achieve, we’re asking these questions:
+Instead of beginning with, "What do I want to achieve?" we’re asking these questions:

 Keep in mind that creating a vision board isn’t just about gathering – it’s also about editing.
 So let’s ask these questions as well:

-What feels heavy in my life right now?
+• What feels unnecessarily heavy in my life right now?

-Where in my life am I living on autopilot rather than with awareness?
+• Where am I living on autopilot rather than with awareness?

 After you’ve journaled out your answers, note which words keep reappearing for you.
-They are clues as to what you’re being guided towards.
+They are clues as to what matters most to you right now.

 Curating Images With Intention